astroDimitrios/git-novice/learners/setup.md

 - [Git installation on MacOS][workshop-setup]
 - [Git installation on Linux][workshop-setup]

-Your institution may have already installed git on your work computer.
+Your institution may have already installed Git on your work computer.
 Ask your instructor if this step is necessary or simply type:

 ```bash